ARYA

 concept

-Each screen or state is represented by a box and each interaction, such as selecting "sign in", is represented by a circle.
+Structure: Each screen or state is represented by a box, while interactions (e.g., selecting "sign in") are represented by circles.

 Click here to view the full flow diagram on Figma: